fraziern/fraziern.github.io/_posts/2016-07-17-boots-and-pickles.markdown

 ![sunflower](/img/bp/sunflower.jpg)

 I had long wanted to tinker with this design and Joshua's class struck me as the perfect setting.
-Helpfully, there are several excellent sources online for the basic algorithm to generate the spiral, including (add stuff here).
+Helpfully, there are several excellent sources online for the basic algorithm to generate the spiral (see below).

 Joshua devoted a section of the class to color - particularly tools and techniques for developing a palette.
 He's a big fan of finding a color combination that works already, and "ripping it off."
 So using some of his recommended tools, I did just that.
 I took a background from the old TV show "Soul Train" and sampled the dominant colors for my project: